top of page

 Tips for Providing Processing Time

 • Be patient and understanding: Remember that processing information takes time for autistic individuals.
-Avoid interrupting or rushing them.
+Avoid interrupting, correcting, filling in, answering for them or rushing them.

-• Use clear and concise language: Avoid jargon or complex sentences that may be difficult to understand.
+• Use clear and concise language: Avoid jargon or complex sentences that may be difficult to decipher.

-• Check for understanding: After giving a directive or making a statement, read the person’s body language first.
+• Check for understanding: After giving a directive or making a statement, read the individual’s body language first.
 Are they thinking?
 Are they talking about or doing something else?
-If they are stimming, remember, that may mean they are thinking.)
-You can always ask the individual if they understand or need any clarification, of course….
-Once you have waited the 60 seconds, first.
+(If they are stimming, remember, that may mean they are thinking.
+Allow it to happen.)
+You can always ask the individual if they understand or need any clarification…. after you have waited the 60 seconds, first.

 Conclusion

 Providing autistic individuals of all ages with a minimum of 60 seconds of processing time is a simple yet powerful way to improve communication, reduce anxiety, and foster a more inclusive and supportive environment.
-By being patient, understanding, and respectful of their needs, we can empower autistic individuals to thrive and reach their full potential.
+By being patient, understanding, and respectful of their needs, we can empower autistic individuals to thrive.

 Comments